QUANTUM MAGNETISM AND SUPERCONDUCTIVITY - 2022/3

 2 assignments on specials topics, which will take a total of 40 hours of effort, each weighted at 15% - a total of 30

 Students will receive verbal feedback on progress with problems in tutorials and model solutions to the tutorial questions.

-- To provide an introduction to the important role that electronic interaction plays in solid-state physics leading to phase transitions in electronic systems.
-To provide a theoretical introduction to microscopic theory and phenomenology of both quantum magnetic phenomena and superconductivity.
-To provide Introduction to applications of solid state physics to metrology, micro-electronics and quantum information processing.
-To provide an introduction to the theory of quantum phase transitions.
+- This module aims to: To provide an introduction to the important role that electronic interaction plays in solid-state physics leading to phase transitions in electronic systems.
+To provide an introduction to microscopic theory and phenomenology of both quantum magnetic phenomena and superconductivity.
+Introduction to applications of solid-state physics to micro-electronics and metrology.

 C - Cognitive/analytical

 T - Transferable skills